AndyClifton/accessibility/README.md

 ## News
-23 Feb 2021: The question of accessibility in PDFs has now been taken up by the LaTeX project in a multiyear project and as a result **I am stopping work on this package and it should be considered "unmaintained"**.
+- 23 Feb 2021: The question of accessibility in PDFs has now been taken up by the LaTeX project in a multiyear project and as a result **I am stopping work on this package and it should be considered "unmaintained"**.
 See https://www.latex-project.org/publications/indexbytopic/pdf/ for news.

-The article, ["LaTeX Tagged PDF — A blueprint for a large project"](https://www.latex-project.org/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf) may be particularly useful.
+The article, ["LaTeX Tagged PDF — A blueprint for a large project"](https://www.latex-project.org/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf) may be particularly useful as an overview.

 ## History